What is transient tachypnea?

-- a complete blood count (CBC) and blood culture to see if your baby has an infection, such as pneumonia
+- complete blood count (CBC) and blood culture to see if your baby has an infection, such as pneumonia

-- a blood gas test to check your baby’s blood oxygen levels
+- blood gas test to check your baby’s blood oxygen and carbon dioxide levels

 - chest X-rays to study the lungs for causes of respiratory distress

-- a pulse oximetry monitoring, in which an oxygen sensor is attached to your baby’s foot, allowing the doctor to monitor their lung function
+- pulse oximetry monitoring, in which an oxygen sensor is attached to your baby’s foot, allowing the doctor to monitor the baby’s oxygen levels